BenOvermyer/benovermyer.com/content/resume/index.md

 description = "Ben Overmyer's resume"
 +++

 The chief aim of any web technologist is to make a particular part of the web more awesome for people.
 Or at least, it should be.
 The web was built for people.
 For the past several years I have worked as a devops engineer.
-Now I'm going back to my roots as a full-stack developer.
+Now I'm going back to my roots as a full-stack developer and getting a master's degree in software engineering.

 **Specialties:** Infrastructure (esp. with Terraform), back-end development (esp.
 Go), front-end development (esp.
 Svelte+TypeScript), performance, observability